Blood pressure is the force of your blood pushing against the walls of your arteries as your heart pumps blood to your body.

 High Blood Pressure Diagnosis

-Your physician may detect your high blood pressure during your regular checkups.
-At Wake Forest Baptist, we perform further testing to find the causes of your high blood pressure and to check for possible organ damage.
-Among the tests your physician may recommend are:
+Your care provider may detect your high blood pressure during your regular checkups.
+At Atrium Health Wake Forest Baptist, we perform further testing to find the causes of your high blood pressure and to check for possible organ damage.
+Among the tests your care provider may recommend are:

 Most of the time, high blood pressure can be controlled with blood pressure medicine and some changes in lifestyle.
 We will work with you to get you on the right track with a plan of action to keep you healthy.
 We may recommend: